Greg Blue

-Gregory B. Blue, Jr. (born March 12, 1982) is a former American football player.
-He played college football for the University of Georgia, and earned consensus All-American recognition.
-The Minnesota Vikings selected him in the fifth round of the 2006 NFL Draft.
+Gregory B. Blue Jr. (born March 12, 1982) is an American college football coach and former player.
+He played professionally as a defensive back in the National Football League (NFL).
+Blue played college football for the Georgia Bulldogs, earning consensus All-American honors in 2005.
+The Minnesota Vikings selected him in the fifth round of the 2006 NFL draft.

-Early years
+Early life

-Blue was born in Atlanta, Georgia.
+Blue was born in Atlanta.
 He attended Banneker High School in College Park, Georgia, graduating in the class of 2001.
 As a senior in 2000, he was named to The Atlanta Journal-Constitution Super Southern 100, Top 50 in Georgia, Class AAA All-State first-team, and Marvelous Metro 11 squad as a defensive back.
 He also received Georgia Sports Writers Association All-State and Super Prep All-Dixie Team accolades.
 He was named one of the top 25 safeties in the country by Student Sports Magazine.
 As a senior, he recorded 89 tackles, six forced fumbles, four interceptions, and 14 pass break-ups.
-He also had an 88-yard kickoff return for a touchdown and a 65-yard punt return for a score that year and helped his team to the 2000 Class AAA state playoffs with a 9-2 record.
+He also had an 88-yard kickoff return for a touchdown and a 65-yard punt return for a score that year and helped his team to the 2000 Class AAA state playoffs with a 9–2 record.
 As a member of the basketball team, he was invited to play in the 2001 Georgia North-South All-Star Game.